lbisy/shopify-docs/docs/getting-started/features.md

 # Features

-**MyTheme** is designed to be flexible, modern, and performance-oriented.
+**Esen** is designed to be flexible, modern, and performance-oriented.
 Here are the key features included:

 ## Design & Layout